 Rabbit gestation lasts 28-31 days, and because they are induced ovulators, mother rabbits can be impregnated again within minutes of giving birth.
 This means that mama could, hypothetically, have one litter per month if she is constantly with a male rabbit.
 (Poor mama!)

 If our "starter bunny" begins reproducing at six months of age (again, not an unreasonable estimate), and has babies for seven years, then by the end of the first year:

 One mother rabbit x 3 female babies x 12 months = 36 female babies (plus your original mama makes 37) Let's add the new babies to the reproductive population at the beginning of the following year.
 At that point, their average age would be six months--the time of their first litter.
 (This works if you consider this to be averaging the new females' reproductive output.)
 If--starting at the beginning of Year Two --each of the Year One female rabbits produces an average of 3 female offspring per month, then by the

 Since unspayed rabbits generally have a shorter lifespan than unspayed cats, it might be unrealistic to expect a female to live a full seven years if she's reproducing at that rate.
-Even so, the offspring of that initial female, reproduction left unchecked, are quite capable of bringing that number into the millions in only a few years.
+Even so, the descendants of that initial female, reproduction left unchecked, are quite capable of bringing that number into the millions in only a few years.
 (Darwin was right!)

 Do the bunnies of the world a favor: have your companion rabbit spayed or neutered!